swarmpit/swarmpit/README.md

 * app - Swarmpit
 * [agent](https://github.com/swarmpit/agent) - Swarmpit agent
-* db - CouchDB
+* db - CouchDB (Application data)
+* influxdb - InfluxDB (Application statistics)

-Feel free to edit the stackfile to change an application port and we strongly recommend to specify `db-data` volume driver to shared-volume type of your choice.
+Feel free to edit the stackfile to change an application port and we strongly recommend to specify following volumes
+driver:

+* db-data
+* influxdb-data

+to shared-volume type of your choice.
 Alternatively, you can link db service to the specific node by using [constraint](https://docs.docker.com/compose/compose-file/#placement).

 Swarmpit is published on port `888` by default.

 ## Development

 Swarmpit is written purely in Clojure and utilizes React on front-end.
-CouchDB is used as persistent storage.
+CouchDB is used to persist application data & InfluxDB for cluster statistics.

 Everything about building, issue reporting and setting up development environment can be found in [CONTRIBUTING.md](CONTRIBUTING.md)